Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: PRELIMINARY ANALYSIS

 \subsection{Starlink Global Distribution}

 While Starlink provides global coverage, its satellite distribution is not geographically uniform.
-Using the TLE data of all active Starlink satellites, we compute the Starlink global satellite density distribution, as illustrated in Figure~\ref{fig:StarlinkSatDensity}.

-Two key patterns emerge from the analysis.
+Using the TLE data of all active Starlink satellites, we compute the Starlink global satellite density distribution, and the result is plotted in Figure~\ref{fig:StarlinkSatDensity}.
+Two key patterns are observed.
 First, there are two distinct latitudinal boundaries that divide the globe into three zones: a central high-density region flanked by two low-density zones.
 This pattern arises because the Starlink network was initially optimized for regions within ±53° latitude, as also shown in Figure~\ref{fig:StarlinkSystem}.
 We refer to these latitudinal boundaries as the \textit{Starlink Service Density Boundaries (SSDB)}.
 Second, within the SSDB, satellite density generally decreases with decreasing latitude, except for a noticeable drop near the boundaries of the SSDB.
 The sparsest coverage is observed near the equator and around ±48°, indicating that the satellite distribution is not uniform even within the nominal high-density zone.
 The reduced density near the equator is primarily attributed to the orbital inclinations of the deployed satellites.
 The majority of Starlink satellites are placed in ~53° and ~43° inclined orbits, whose ground tracks intersect the equatorial region less frequently.
 As a result, satellite density gradually declines toward lower latitudes despite the network’s global coverage design.
 The observed sparsity around ±48° is due to this region lying between the coverage envelopes of the ~53° and ~43° orbital shells, where only satellites from the ~53° inclination are present, and those from the ~43° inclination have not yet reached.